themanlee42/url_shortner/README.md

 # Installing instruction on dev enviornment:

-1. Install PHP 7.4 or up
+1. Install PHP 7.4 or up and Apache (or any other web server)
 2. Install npm
 3. Install composer
 4. Install Mysql or MariaDB